How to help your teen out of depression

 Teen depression is different than adult depression

 Understanding signs of depression can help you and your teen work toward feeling better, but it’s important to know the difference between teen depression and adult depression.
-The symptoms below have been included in the list above, but are more common for young people to experience compared to adults.

 • Unexplained pains.
 Teens suffering from depression complain about physical discomfort and ailments such as headaches or stomach aches.
 If physical exams by medical professionals don’t reveal a medical cause, these physical issues may be rooted in depression.

 • Sense of worthlessness.
-Depressed teens can have intense feelings of worthlessness, making them more vulnerable to criticism, rejection, or failure.
+Depressed teens can have intense feelings of worthlessness, making them more vulnerable to cyberbullying, criticism, rejection, or failure.

 • Withdrawing from and changing friends.
 Rather than isolate, as many depressed adults will do, depressed teens will typically keep at least some friendships going.
 But depressed teens may hang out with friends less, or start hanging out with different groups.